brandoncalia/PiTunes/README.md

 1. Enter your keys/passwords/database info into the code
 2. Ensure your file path is correctly setup - `PiTunes.py` and `refresh.py` should be contained within the main folder, along with an 'assets' folder containing the necessary images
+3. Install all the necessary packages
-3. Open a terminal from the folder and run:
+4. Open a terminal from the folder and run:
     * `python refresh.py`
-4. Tab out and open a separate terminal to run:
+5. Tab out and open a separate terminal to run:
     * `python PiTunes.py`
-5. Tab the windows such that gui is laid over the refresh window
+6. Tab the windows such that gui is laid over the refresh window

+## :anger: Challenges
+* I honestly don't remember how I got this idea, nor how I figured it would be possible.
+Every step of the way was just constant challenges, so I won't list all them here.
+For every one thing I figured out, two more problems came up.
+That being said, it was a lot of fun
+* Designing the interface was painstaking.
+Actually creating something that looked aesthetically pleasing took long enough, and then making pixel-by-pixel adjustments to each and every widget was the nail in the coffin
+* Originally I intended to only use the Pylast package to get Spotify listening data, but later found out it doesn't really support fetching album/cover art for songs.
+Luckily I found Spotipy, a package that works with the Spotify API.
+That meant I was able to take the info from LastFM and run it through a search function with the Spotify artwork to find the corresponding cover art for the song or artist
+* That being said, both these packages had little to no useful documentation which meant I had to scroll through a ton of old forum posts and sometimes even the source code to try and figure out which functions do what and what parameters they take.
+The same was true for the package I used to get a MySQL database connection working to my PC
+* If there was a better/simple way to round image corners, I couldn't find it
+* Finally, I had the code working the way I wanted on my PC.
+Putting it on the Raspberry Pi was a totally different game.
+Once I actually saw the way it was going to be physically implemented, I had to make so many changes for things I just hadn't accounted for when it was only something I was programming in a terminal on my laptop.

 ## :rocket: Future improvements